getsentry/sentry-docs/src/collections/_documentation/platforms/native/index.md

 To build the SDK, download the latest release of the SDK from the [Releases page](https://github.com/getsentry/sentry-native/releases).
-The SDK is managed as a [CMake] project, which additionally supports a number of configuration options, such as the backend to use.
+The SDK is managed as a [CMake] project, which additionally supports several configuration options, such as the backend to use.

 `CMake` can be used for example like this (on macOS):